DrAlexLiu/OctoPrint-PiNozCam/docs/performance.md

 TensorRT was measured at **6.4 ms** per image on the same Orin Nano Super against Vulkan's **179 ms**.

-Jetson is not executing AMD code.
-On Jetson, the generic runner submits Vulkan work through NVIDIA's Vulkan driver; on a qualified AMD machine, the same PTE and protocol use AMD's Vulkan driver instead.
+Jetson is not executing AMD or Intel code.
+The generic runner submits Vulkan work through the active machine's own driver: NVIDIA on Jetson, AMD on the qualified Radeon system, and Intel on a compatible Intel system.
+Only NVIDIA and AMD have completed the hardware qualification matrix so far.
 The portability cost comes from using one cross-vendor ExecuTorch/Vulkan graph rather than NVIDIA-specific TensorRT/CUDA graph fusion, tuned kernels and memory planning.

 The reason is that TensorRT does not produce a portable file.
 It compiles an engine by timing every layer on the exact machine it is building for, and